KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 Currently, their best source of information is the open-source research published by the Chinese industry.

 My understanding is that the majority of all humans who are working on AI research fall into this last category.
+Certainly, the majority of efforts to develop new optimizers are conducted by non-elite non-corporate academics.
 It is therefore quite unfortunate that they are not being well-served - to use left terminology - by the current structure of research.
 Fortunately, there is a relatively easy solution: The field can be reorganized around competitive leaderboards.
 If each new optimizer paper compares against a single leaderboard, rather than the current situation where each new paper